Cysharp/MemoryPack/README.md

 `(int length, [values...])`

-Collection has 4byte signed interger as data count in header, `-1` represents `null`.
+Collection has 4 byte signed integer as data count in header, `-1` represents `null`.
 Values store memorypack value for the number of length.

 ### String